3. Web`` Manager¶

-The Local Manager indicates the state of a service, transfer, authentication method, event handler or resource.
+The Web Manager indicates the state of a service, transfer, authentication method, event handler or resource.
 If there are issues that have risen in an attempt to start these, the Local Manager can also provide details.

 See below for an example of an error arising from an invalid SSL Cipher List configuration for a service.